JonathanWilbur/mueller-report/volume1.md

 # Report On The Investigation Into Russian Interference In The 2016 Presidential Election, Volume I

-Special counsel Robert S. Mueller, III submitted pursuant t
+Special Counsel Robert S. Mueller, III
+Submitted Pursuant to 28 C.F.R. § 600.8(c)
 Washington, D.C.
 March 2019

 ## Introduction To Volume I